dsp-uga/team-void-p1/README.md

 	- Three-grams means 256^3 = 16,777,216 possible features
 	- Four-grams rise the number of possible features to 256^4 = 4,294,967,296

 Such exponential possible number of features shows the reason of memory issues all team faced for this project.
-Same time it lead us to try to find the best possible competition of selected features.
+Same time it leads us to try to find the best possible competition of selected features.

+### Features
+1. **Unigram line of bytes (from bytes files)**
+    Each line at the bytes file (ignore the address, which is the first hexadecimal token), which is a restricted 16-grams bytes
+2. **Bigram/3gram bytes (from bytes files)**
+    Selected the important features by random forest classifier
+3. **Segment, e.g. 'data', 'idata', 'rdata' ... (from asm files)** The first word in each line.
+4. **Bigrams opcodes, e.g. 'push', 'add', 'mov' (from asm files)** Selected the important features by random forest classifier

 ## Source codes (/src):